Former Mozilla CTO: 'Chrome Won'

 Responding to Firefox marketing head Eric Petitt's blog post from earlier this week, Andreas Gal, former chief technology officer of Mozilla (who spent seven years at the company) offers his insights.
 Citing latest market share figures, Gal says "it's safe to say that Chrome is eating the browser market, and everyone else except Safari is getting obliterated."
 From his blog post (edited and condensed for length): With a CEO transition about 3 years ago there was a major strategic shift at Mozilla to re-focus efforts on Firefox and thus the Desktop.
 Prior to 2014 Mozilla heavily invested in building a Mobile OS to compete with Android: Firefox OS.
 I started the Firefox OS project and brought it to scale.
 While we made quite a splash and sold several million devices, in the end we were a bit too late and we didn't manage to catch up with Android's explosive growth.
 Mozilla's strategic rationale for building Firefox OS was often misunderstood.
 Mozilla's founding mission was to build the Web by building a browser. [...]
 Browsers are a commodity product.
 They all pretty much look the same and feel the same.
 All browsers work pretty well, and being slightly faster or using slightly less memory is unlikely to sway users.
 If even Eric -- who heads Mozilla's marketing team -- uses Chrome every day as he mentioned in the first sentence, it's not surprising that almost 65% of desktop users are doing the same. [...]
 I don't think there will be a new browser war where Firefox or some other competitor re-captures market share from Chrome.
 It's like launching a new and improved horse in the year 2017.
 We all drive cars now.
 Some people still use horses, and there is value to horses, but technology has moved on when it comes to transportation.
 Does this mean Google owns the Web if they own Chrome?
 No. Absolutely not.
 Browsers are what the Web looked like in the first decades of the Internet.
 Mobile disrupted the Web, but the Web embraced mobile and at the heart of most apps beats a lot of JavaScript and HTTPS and REST these days.
 The future Web will look yet again completely different.
 Much will survive, and some parts of it will get disrupted.

-Chrome is fastest (Score:1, Insightful)
+Chrome is fastest (Score:5, Insightful)

 The other big three were slow by comparison.
 On speed alone, Chrome won.